This page contains additional information and documents about Glen Oroua School which you might find interesting.

 Glen Oroua School's Charter details our aims for the school, and our proposed methods for achieving them.
 Its ultimate aim is to provide the best learning outcomes for each student.
-It is a living document, developed in consultation with the school community, and is focused on our core values of respect, honesty, caring, effort and pride, with strategic goals around continual improvement of teaching and learning.
+It is a living document, developed in consultation with the school community, and is focused on our core values of respect, responsibility, integrity, resilience and personal excellence, with strategic goals around continual improvement of teaching and learning.

 At Glen Oroua School we use SchoolDocs to manage our school policies.
 They are reviewed regularly via a 3-year review schedule and we have the ability to personalise policies for our particular circumstances and situation, although most of them are representative of a large number of NZ schools.
 Using SchoolDocs enables us to be confident that our policies are always up to date and comply with all current education legislation.